SolomonAsghar/FlowRES/README.md

 CPU: 6 cores, 3.2 GHz/core

-Runtimes will be significantly lower if CUDA-enabled GPUs are available.
+Runtimes will be substantially lower if CUDA-enabled GPUs are available.

 ## Software requirements
 ### OS Requirements